SidoPillai/blockchain/README.md

 Raw Transaction Data: (hex decimal format) 0100000001f3f6a909f8521adb57d898d2985834e632374e770fd9e2b98656f1bf1fdfd427010000006b48304502203a776322ebf8eb8b58cc6ced4f2574f4c73aa664edce0b0022690f2f6f47c521022100b82353305988cb0ebd443089a173ceec93fe4dbfe98d74419ecc84a6a698e31d012103c5c1bc61f60ce3d6223a63cedbece03b12ef9f0068f2f3c4a7e7f06c523c3664ffffffff0260e31600000000001976a914977ae6e32349b99b72196cb62b5ef37329ed81b488ac063d1000000000001976a914f76bc4190f3d8e2315e5c11c59cfc8be9df747e388ac00000000

-It is structured into the following:
+Breakdown of Raw Transaction:
-1. Version - bitcoin version to identify which rules the transaction follows
+1. Version - All transactions include information about the Bitcoin Version number so we know which rules this transaction follows.
-2. Input count - how many inputs were used for the transaction
+2. Input count - Which is how many inputs were used for this transaction
 3. Input info - At a high level, it provides where the input is coming from and checks whether inputs can be used
+- Previous output hash - All inputs reference back to an output (UTXO).
+This points back to the transaction containing the UTXO that will be spent in this input.
+The hash value of this UTXO is saved in a reverse order here.
+- Previous output index - The transaction may have more than one UTXO which are referenced by their index number.
+The first index is 0.
+- Unlocking Script Size - This is the size of the Unlocking Script in bytes.
+- Unlocking Script - This is the hash of the Unlocking Script that fulfills the conditions of the UTXO Locking Script.
+- Sequence Number - This is a deprecated feature of bitcoin, currently set to ffffffff by default.
-4. Output count - how many outputs were produced from the transaction
+4. Output count - which tells us how many outputs were produced from this transaction.
 5. Output info - At a high level, it provides how many BTC outputted and conditions for future spending.
+- Amount - The amount of Bitcoin outputted in Satoshis (the smallest bitcoin unit).
+10^8 Satoshis = 1 Bitcoin.
+- Locking Script Size - This is the size of the Locking Script in bytes.
+- Locking Script - This is the hash of the Locking Script that specifies the conditions that must be met to spend this output.
-6. Locktime - Earliest time or an earliest block a transaction can be added to the blockchain.
-If < 500 million, read as block height else if > 500 million, read as Unix timestamp
+6. Locktime - The locktime field indicates the earliest time or the earliest block a transaction can be added to the blockchain.
+If the locktime is non-zero and less than 500 million, it is interpreted as a block height and miners have to wait until that block height is reached before attempting to add it to a block.
+If the locktime is above 500 million, it is read as a UNIX timestamp which means the number of seconds since the date January 1st 1970.
+It is usually 0 which means confirm as soon as possible.